ibm-cloud-docs/containers/cs_users.md

 1. Log in to the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/).
 From the menu bar, select **Manage > Access (IAM)**.
 2. Click the **Users** page, and then click the name of the user that you want to remove permissions from.
 3. In the table entry for the user, click the **Actions menu** ![Action menu icon](../icons/action-menu-icon.svg "Action menu icon") **> Remove user**.
 5. When {{site.data.keyword.cloud_notm}} IAM platform permissions are removed, the user's permissions are also automatically removed from the associated predefined RBAC roles.
 To update the RBAC roles with the changes, run `ibmcloud ks cluster-config`.
 However, if you created [custom RBAC roles or cluster roles](#rbac), you must remove the user from the `.yaml` files for those RBAC role bindings or cluster role bindings.
-See steps to remove custom RBAC permissions below.
+See steps to remove custom RBAC permissions in the next section.

 #### Remove custom RBAC permissions
 {: #remove_custom_rbac}